 Medical directors are physicians who oversee the operations of long-term care facilities.
 Working with management, they coordinate various interdisciplinary teams to execute the clinic's policies, systems and agenda.
 These directors are primarily responsible for ensuring the efficient operation of nursing homes, assisted living facilities, retirement communities, hospices or homecare units as well as providing superior patient care.
+A medical degree is required to become a medical director, as well as board certification and work experience.

 Medical Director Responsibilities